Do you need to know how to create a DMARC record?

 - Quarantine your emails

-- Send them to spam
+- Send them to the junk or spam folder

 - Reject them altogether.